Renewable energy in Pakistan: Wind power

-Micro Hydropower
+Microhydropower

 More than 3000 MW of microhydropower potential exists in Pakistan, but only 150 MW has been utilized so far.
 The T15 turbine, which meets international standards, is currently being used locally.

 Tidal power

 Tidal power has not yet been operational in Pakistan compared to other renewable energy technologies.
 In Sindh, two sites, creek system of Indus delta of 170 km and two to five metres tidal heights at the Korangi Creek, are available to exploit the tidal energy.
 Sonmiani Beach and Kalamat are also good prospects of tidal energy in Balochistan.
 The government issued licenses to private companies to develop tidal power stations in February 2013.
 Since then, engineering work has been underway, with an initial proposal for a 10 MW plant at Sonmiani Bay.
-Construction was originally expected to begin by the end of 2013..
+Construction was originally expected to begin by the end of 2013.